gabrielrowan/Finleys-Farm-Shop-FE/README.md

 - It is not possible to put a minus number as a quantity
 - The code for the input buttons is not done using innerHTML, protecting from cross site scripting

-## Responsiveness

-This is a fully responsive web app adaptable to mobile, ipad and desktop.

 ### Mobile: